Wall Street falls sharply to close its worst week since October - ExBulletin

 Citigroup fell 1.7% although it also reported better-than-expected results, while State Street rose 2.5%.

-Federal Reserve Chairman Jerome Powell will speak Tuesday in a closely watched question-and-answer event with a Bank of Canada governor.
-Other Fed officials will also make remarks during the week that could influence traders' expectations about future interest rate movements and trigger Wall Street's next swings.
+Federal Reserve Chairman Jerome H. Powell will speak Tuesday in a well-attended question-and-answer event with a Bank of Canada governor.
+Other Fed officials will also make remarks throughout the week that could influence traders' expectations about future interest rate movements and trigger Wall Street's next swings.

 |